-UK's competition regulator to examine Amazon investment in Deliveroo
+UK competition watchdog to examine Amazon's Deliveroo investment

 Amazon led a $575 million fundraising in Deliveroo in May, pitting itself against Uber Eats in the global race to dominate the market for takeaway meal deliveries.

-An initial enforcement order is put in place to prevent businesses from pressing ahead with a tie-up, while the regulator decides if it needs to launch an investigation.
+The Competition and Markets Authority’s initial enforcement order is used when the watchdog has a concern about a transaction.
+It prevents businesses from pressing ahead with a tie-up, while the regulator decides if it needs to launch a formal investigation.

-It is used if the regulator suspects that two enterprises “have ceased to be distinct”, or that arrangements are in progress, or in contemplation, which could result in the enterprises “ceasing to be distinct”.
+The regulator uses it if it suspects that two enterprises “have ceased to be distinct”, or that arrangements are in place or contemplation, which could result in the enterprises “ceasing to be distinct”.

 Deliveroo said the two companies had been working closely with regulators to obtain their approval.
+It is likely to argue that the funding round would allow one of Europe’s fastest growing tech companies to expand into new areas, increasing competition and boosting the restaurant sector.

 “There are a number of major companies within the restaurant food delivery sector and this investment will enable Deliveroo to expand, innovate and, we believe, will enhance competition,” a spokesman said.